Baptouuuu/Sy/README.md

 Before submitting new issues, make sure no one already opened a discussion in the [tracker](https://github.com/baptouuuu/sy/issues) related to yours.

-Please follow the coding style explained above.
+Please follow the coding style explained above (Most of the coding style via a grunt task, so any error will appear in travis).